juliennebay/studentsList2/README.md

 ### About this app
 I used React to re-create my previous Students List (https://github.com/juliennebay/studentsList), which was created with vanilla JS.

-This app fetches API containing information about different students, and creates a list.
 Users can expand each student's info for more detail, and add tags under each student if needed.
 Students can be searched by either their name or tags.

 ### Where to view this app